 Small Sample Volumes

-Our LV-1 Low Volume Lab Machine is capable of handling samples as small as 1 ml.
+Our LV-1 Low Volume Lab Machine is capable of cell homogenization in samples as small as 1 ml.

 Representative applications include yeast, fungi, E. coli, penicillium, mold, meningococcal cells, algae, bacteria, mammalian tissue and insect cells.